-- Cyber-risk analytics: How are threats modeled and risks contextualized and assessed?
+- Assess cyber-risk analytics, and determine how threats are modeled and risks contextualized and assessed.

 - When creating the risk model, consider all the risks to your organization -- external, internal and third party.
 Contextualize and assess risks comprehensively.

 - Monitor, measure, analyze, report and improve.

 - This is not a one-and-done exercise.
-Establish regular assessment intervals, measure what matters, analyze the data and create an improvement plan.
+Establish regular assessment intervals, measure what matters, analyze the data and create improvement plans.

 - Report to the board on cyber maturity and the cyber-risk posture across the organization.

-Leadership matters: Set the tone at the top that makes cybersecurity -- and cybersecurity governance -- a priority.
+Leadership matters.
+Set a tone at the top that makes cybersecurity -- and cybersecurity governance -- a priority.
 But remember that leadership is not everything.
 Policies, standards and processes align cybersecurity governance with cybersecurity priorities so that cyber safeguards remain strong when leaders and employees change.